 Starring Ronald Coleman, Basil Rathbone, Frances Dee, Stanley Ridges

 Anybody can relate to being dissatisfied with their country’s leadership.
-How many people believe, or at least boast that they could do better, if given the chance?
-Not surprisingly, this feeling extends long before present day issues, and in forgotten classic, If I Were King, we glimpse 15th century France, alternating at times between the much maligned King Louis XI (played by Basil Rathbone) and the rebel rousing, street poet Francois Villon (played by Ronald Coleman).
+How many people believe, or at least boast that they could do better if given the chance?
+Not surprisingly, this feeling extends long before present-day issues, and, in a forgotten classic, If I Were King, we glimpse 15th century France, alternating at times between the much-maligned King Louis XI (played by Basil Rathbone) and the rebel rousing, street poet Francois Villon (played by Ronald Coleman).
 Never mind that the French historical figures are portrayed here by British thespians, and many supporting players are played by Americans.
 As a typical style in Hollywood films, I quickly looked past this oddity and was gripped by this exciting swashbuckler, and moved by the two leads’ excellent performances.
 This is an exceptional film.

 Basil Rathbone, aside from his long string of Sherlock Holmes movies, is best remembered for playing suave villains who ultimately lose to the protagonist in a duel (The Mark of Zorro, The Court Jester, Adventures of Robin Hood, Captain Blood).
 He was great in those roles.
 Here, he plays a dramatically different character in the historical personage of Louis XI.
 He makes the unpopular figure a complex, anti-hero of sorts.
 He’s intelligent, back-handed, greedy, surprising, but not cruel.
 Rathbone is almost unrecognizable in the role.